Advancing the Integration of Water and Land Planning Activities of Municipalities and Counties Across the State of Utah

 Additional Integrated Water and Land Use Framework Resource materials can be accessed under the “How” tab below.

-Southern Utah Growing Water Smart Workshop
+Utah Growing Water Smart Workshop

-Utah Growing Water Smart Workshops
+Growing Water Smart Workshops

-Growing Water Smart workshops bring key community staff and decision-makers on water and land use planning together to collaborate to build a more resilient and sustainable water future.
-Team members commit to one another to actively participate in all sessions of the workshop.
-These workshops use a range of public engagement, planning, communication and policy implementation tools to help community teams realize their water efficiency, smart growth, watershed health and water resiliency goals.
+Each Growing Water Smart Workshop brings key community staff and decision-makers on water and land use planning together for three consecutive days of collaborative work.
+Team members commit to actively participate in all sessions together.
+A variety of public engagement, planning, communication and policy implementation tools are used to help community teams develop an action plan with quarterly goals.
+An action plan enables communities to integrate water considerations into the land planning efforts as they grow and redevelop property.

-First Utah Growing Water Smart Workshop Completed
+Completed Utah Growing Water Smart Workshops

 To support responsible growth in Utah communities